Renewed violence over Gaza despite ceasefire moves gaining speed | Law-Order

 Renewed violence over Gaza despite ceasefire moves gaining speed

-Since the fighting began on May 10, health officials in Gaza say 230 Palestinians, including 65 children and 39 women, have been killed and more than 1,700 wounded in aerial bombardments.
-Israeli authorities put the death toll to date at 12 in Israel, with 336 people treated for injuries in rocket attacks that have caused panic and sent people rushing into shelters.
+Israel continued air strikes in Hamas-run Gaza, saying it wanted to destroy the Islamist militant group's capabilities and deter it from future confrontation after the current conflict.
+"We're fully prepared to expand the campaign to whatever degree necessary.
+We're turning the clock back on Hamas and it won't be able to recover," Defence Minister Benny Gantz said.

-Biden on Wednesday urged Israeli Prime Minister Benjamin Netanyahu to seek a "de-escalation".
-An Egyptian security source said the sides had agreed in principle to a ceasefire but details needed to be worked out.
-A Hamas political official, Moussa Abu Marzouk, said he believed the efforts to reach a ceasefire would succeed.
+Since the fighting began on May 10, health officials in Gaza say 232 Palestinians, including 65 children and 39 women, have been killed and more than 1,900 wounded in aerial bombardments.
+Israel says it has killed at least 160 combatants in Gaza.
+Authorities put the death toll in Israel at 12, with hundreds of people treated for injuries in rocket attacks that have caused panic and sent people rushing into shelters.

 Qatar-based Al Jazeera television reported that U.N.
 Middle East peace envoy Tor Wennesland was meeting Hamas chief Ismail Haniyeh in Qatar.
-A diplomatic source said Wennesland was in the Gulf nation as part of the U.N.'s "intensified efforts to restore calm in Gaza and Israel".
+A diplomatic source said Wennesland was in the Gulf nation as part of intensified U.N. efforts to restore calm in Gaza and Israel.
 Israel carried out over a dozen air strikes on Gaza after midnight, targeting what it said was a weapons storage unit in the home of a Hamas official, and military infrastructure in the homes of other commanders from the group.

-Hamas-run radio said a woman was killed and four children were wounded in one attack on the town of Khan Younis in southern Gaza.
+Hamas-run radio said a woman was killed and four children wounded in one attack on Khan Younis in southern Gaza.
 Witnesses said several main roads were also damaged in the air strikes.
 In the Gaza City suburb of Sabra, Amira Esleem, 14, and three family members were wounded in one Israeli attack, which she said caused parts of their house to collapse.

 Israelis living in areas frequently targeted by rocket fire began their workday on Thursday without the usual sound of warning sirens.
 But after an eight-hour break, the sirens blared again in southern Israel.
-No casualties or damage were reported.
 Israel said some 4,000 rockets have been launched at it from Gaza, some falling short and others shot down by its Iron Dome air defences.

 Civilians on both sides are exhausted by fear and grief, the International Committee of the Red Cross said.
 "People in Gaza and Israel urgently need respite from non-stop hostilities," said Fabrizio Carboni, regional director for the Middle East.
 DIPLOMACY

 Washington and several Middle East governments have sought an end to the violence through diplomacy.
-The United Nations General Assembly was due to meet on the conflict on Thursday with several foreign ministers taking part, but it was not expected to take action.
+The U.N.
+General Assembly was due to meet on the conflict on Thursday, but it was not expected to take action.
 The U.S. mission said it would not support a French call for a resolution in the 15-member U.N.
 Security Council, saying it believed such actions would undermine efforts to de-escalate violence.

 Any ceasefire is unlikely to address the fundamental issues in the Israeli-Palestinian conflict.
 An international peace process aimed at creating a Palestinian state free of Israeli occupation and guaranteeing Israel's security has been frozen since 2014.